sam2829/project-4-royal-sam/README.md

 ## Credits

-* Code Institute - Provided the template and codeanywhere so that I was able to build this project.
+* Code Institute - Provided the template and Codeanywhere so that I was able to build this project.
 Also, without the knowledge gained through out doing the course I would not have been able to build this project.
 The tutor support was also very helpful.
-* Slack - The slack community help me search for any issues I came accross and build this project.
+* Slack - The slack community help me search for any issues I came across and build this project.
-* Django - For being able to use django to build my project and all the documentation to help build and set up correctly.
+* Django - For being able to use Django to build my project and all the documentation to help build and set up correctly.
 * Allauth - For being able to use their templates.
 * Google - For use of all images in the project.
-* Youtube - For extra learning material to try and understand more about django.
+* YouTube - For extra learning material to try and understand more about Django.
-* Mentor Jubril - For helping me realise whats needed to build a good project and also for encouragement and understanding.
+* Mentor Jubril - For helping me realise what's needed to build a good project and also for encouragement and understanding.

 [Back to top](#royal-sam-golf-club)